-9.2.
+- Wed, May 12th, 3-6pm (Lec 1). - Tue, May 11th, 8-11am (Lec 2). - "Overseas" students will be distributed among the two regular exams above.
+Alternative version for the final exam (if at all): Tue, May 11, around 9PM-12midnight. - 10.2.
 No make-up midterms or final exams: Every student must take the midterms and the final exam on the dates and times above.
-The alternative "overseas" time per exam will be offered to students who are identified (through a google form offered by the instructor) prior to the start of the semester as having severe time differences.
+The alternative "overseas" time per exam will be offered to students who are identified (through a google form) by the instructor prior to the start of classes.

-9.3.
+10.3.
 Scheduling or avoiding conflicts with exams?

-• Do not buy tickets to travel and do not schedule other events during the days of exams: you must take the exams at the announced times.

-• Do not ask for different dates or times for the final exam due to flight reservations or other reasons: the final exams times are assigned campus-wide and there will be no personal exceptions.

-• Do not take this class if you have a conflict with any of this exam schedule.
+- Do not buy tickets to travel and do not schedule other events during the days of exams: you must take the exams at the announced times. - Do not ask for different dates or times for the final exam due to flight reservations or other reasons: the final exams times are assigned campus-wide and there will be no personal exceptions. - Do not take this class if you have a conflict with any of this exam schedule.
+The MATH 53 must be taken synchronously; which in particular means that you CANNOT sign up for another class during the same time. - 10.4.

-9.4.
 Exam Content.
-A substantial part of the exams will be based on versions of problems from:

-- Homework: problems, both regular and bonus. - Class: problems, theory, and ideas discussed in class. - Quizzes: quiz problems from random sections.
+A substantial part of the exams will be based on versions of problems from: - Homework: problems, both regular and bonus. - Class: problems, theory, and ideas discussed in class. - Quizzes: quiz problems from random sections.

-9.5.
+10.5.
 Are the exams comprehensive?

-• Midterms: The topics for each midterm exam will be based on the portion of the course between exams.
+- Midterms: The topics for each midterm exam will be based on the portion of the course between exams.
 Thus, formally, midterms are not comprehensive.
-Yet, you cannot forget previous material since parts of it may come up in the solutions to midterm problems.

-• The final exam is comprehensive: Anything covered in the course is fair game.
+Yet, you cannot forget previous material since parts of it may come up in the solutions to midterm problems. - The final exam is comprehensive: Anything covered in the course is fair game. - 10.6.
+Cheat Sheet on Exams: One page (one side of a regular sheet of paper) for midterms and two pages (two sides of a regular sheet of paper) for the final exam, hand-written by the students.
+No copying and pasting of typed text from anywhere, unless the student has a registered disability that allows for typed or other specially prepared texts.